 We believe working with a visual practitioner or graphic facilitator can support, add depth, creativity, and engagement to many many processes.

-This is a short summary of Engage Visually but we hope it explains some of the how and why we believe visual thinking services can bring added value and exciting solutions to projects, meetings, and conferences.
+This is a short summary of Engage Visually but we hope it explains some of the how and why of what we believe visual practices can bring, the potential to add value and create exciting solutions to your projects, meetings, and conferences.

-As a member of the International Forum of Visual Practitioners, Debbie is passionate about actively sharing and growing the best practice, finding solutions to new and old issues and being part of keeping creativity at the centre when bringing people together to solve problems, discuss issues, create ideas and everything in-between and beyond.
+As a member of the International Forum of Visual Practitioners, Debbie is passionate about actively sharing and growing great practice, finding solutions to new and old issues, and being part of keeping creativity at the center when bringing people together to solve problems, discuss issues, create ideas and everything in-between and beyond.